Dre Greenlaw: Professional career

+San Francisco 49ers

+2019 season

-Greenlaw was drafted by the San Francisco 49ers in the fifth round (148th overall) of the 2019 NFL Draft.
+Greenlaw was drafted by the San Francisco 49ers in the fifth round (148th overall) of the 2019 NFL draft.
 He was drafted after the 49ers traded linebacker Dekoda Watson to acquire the 148th pick.

-2019 season: Rookie year

-Greenlaw made his NFL debut in the season-opening 31-17 road victory over the Tampa Bay Buccaneers, recording four tackles.
-During a Week 9 28–25 road victory over the Arizona Cardinals, he recorded four tackles and his first sack on Kyler Murray.
+Greenlaw made his NFL debut in the season-opening 31–17 road victory over the Tampa Bay Buccaneers, recording four tackles.
+During a Week 9 28–25 road victory over the Arizona Cardinals, he recorded four tackles and his first NFL sack on Kyler Murray.
 In the next game against the Seattle Seahawks on Monday Night Football, Greenlaw recorded eight tackles, a pass deflection, and his first NFL interception off of Russell Wilson in a 27–24 overtime loss.
 The following week against the Cardinals, Greenlaw recorded 10 tackles as the 49ers won by a score of 36–26.

 During a narrow Week 14 48–46 road victory over the New Orleans Saints, Greenlaw recorded seven tackles and a pass deflection.
 Two weeks later Los Angeles Rams, he recorded a team-high 13 tackles as the 49ers narrowly won by a score of 34–31.
 In the regular-season finale against the Seahawks on Sunday Night Football, Greenlaw once again recorded a team-high 13 tackles and made a critical stop on tight end Jacob Hollister inside of the one-yard line on the final play of the drive, sealing a 26–21 road victory and securing the first seed for the 49ers in the 2019 playoffs.
 Greenlaw credited review from the 49ers' Week 15 29–22 loss to the Atlanta Falcons, which ended in a similar scenario where wide receiver Julio Jones was barely able to break the plane into the endzone, for giving him the correct technique to hit Hollister high.

 Greenlaw finished his rookie year with 92 tackles, two pass deflections, a sack, and an interception in 16 games and 11 starts.
-In the Divisional Round of the playoffs against the Minnesota Vikings, Greenlaw recorded four tackles and a forced fumble during the 27–10 win.
-In the NFC Championship Game against the Green Bay Packers, he recorded six tackles as the 49ers won by a score of 37–20.
+He was named to the PFWA NFL All-Rookie Team.
+The 49ers finished atop the NFC West with a 13–3 record and the #1-seed in the playoffs.
+In the Divisional Round against the Minnesota Vikings, Greenlaw recorded four tackles and a forced fumble during the 27–10 win.
+During the National Football Conference (NFC) Championship Game against the Green Bay Packers, he recorded six tackles as the 49ers won by a score of 37–20.
 During Super Bowl LIV against the Kansas City Chiefs, Greenlaw recorded four tackles as the 49ers lost by a score of 31–20.